 With so many paired devices eating away at bandwidth frequencies, the demand for a wireless communications network infrastructure that connects these devices grows.
 One serious solution being considered for freeing up the airwaves is with millimeter wave (mmWave) spectrum bands between 30 GHz and 300 GHz.
 These bands will be useful in transferring wireless data across short-range transmissions.

 Highly directional antennas break through the propagation loss via flexible beams, though there are still kinks in mobility and blockage to work through.
-Gigabit LTE modules like Telit’s LM960 Cat 18 data card are incredibly agile, feature ultra-small form factor, and use 4×4 MIMO (multiple input, multiple output) antennas to improve spectral efficiency.
+Gigabit LTE modules like Telit’s LM960 Cat 18 data card are incredibly agile, feature ultra-small form factor, and use 4 x 4 multiple-input, multiple-output (MIMO) antennas to improve spectral efficiency.
 Other Massive-MIMO technologies will become more relevant when using higher frequencies.

 Recently, 3GPP and the International Telecommunication Union have partnered to plan out several research phases detailing 5G standards going into 2020.
 While the exact frequencies available for use are still being debated, it seems like the infrastructure is gaining momentum for better and faster short-range communications.

 Setting the trend with the world’s first marketed Gigabit LTE module in 2018, Telit continues to market innovations for a 5G future.